 When he called it out, I suddenly felt exposed—he didn’t know it, but he was talking about me.
 I’d been feeling restless with my life for the past several months and anxiously thinking I needed to make a change, to do something more.
 I was being driven by a hunger for significance.
 And I don’t think I’m alone.
-There’s a growing restlessness in my generation: a dissatisfaction with our current positions, an eagerness for new opportunities, an urgent pressure to be a part of something bigger and better.
+There’s a growing restlessness in people all around me: a dissatisfaction with our current positions, an eagerness for new opportunities, an urgent pressure to be a part of something bigger and better.
 People are feeling more and more inadequate, overlooked, and insecure.
 Something’s wrong.

-Since I’d always learned that significance comes from accomplishments, then as soon as I started feeling insignificant and restless, my response was automatic: You’re not doing enough.
+Since I’d always learned that significance comes from accomplishments, then as soon as I started feeling restless and insignificant, my thoughts’ response was automatic: You’re not doing enough.
 Find a better job.
 Get a more respectable position.
 Go on an epic mission trip.
 Join a new ministry.
 Become a leader.
 Do something.
 Do better.
 Do more.
 What’s unsettling is that this drive has actually led me to do a lot of good, Christian work… When we derive our significance from accomplishment, we’re prone to hijack the good works of God to feed our unmet needs, always trying prove something, earn something, or make ourselves feel better about who we are.

-For church-folk, the obvious immediate solution is that instead of trying to do more to feel significant, we need to come to God with our hunger for significance and experience His love.
+For church-folk, the obvious immediate solution to this discovery is that instead of trying to do more to feel significant, we need to come to God with our hunger for significance and experience His love.
 That’s a good prescription for where we ought to begin.
 But as I start there, I’m surprised at what I’m finding to be God’s miraculous vehicle of healing my performance-driven sense of worth: the sacred gift of friendship.
 I mean REAL friends—ones who love me as I truly am, who aren’t impressed by my front but choose to see the greatness hidden in me, who enjoy me and appreciate me, who carry my pain with me as I hurt, who even laugh at my jokes that aren’t that funny.
 I feel like I’m discovering this gift all over again, for the very first time, and I’m relearning what it means just to have a friend.
-I’m learning the responsibility it takes to commit to walking together, how to love one another not as we prefer but as they need, how to listen, how to speak up and be heard, how scary it is to let myself depend on them, and the vulnerability it takes in expressing my need for them.
+I’m learning the responsibility it takes to commit to walking together, how to love one another how they personally need, how to listen, how to speak up and be heard, how scary it is to let myself depend on them, and the vulnerability it takes in expressing my need for them.
 It hasn’t been easy, but it’s been beautiful.
 They are teaching me how to be loved, and letting me experience what it means to feel significant before I’ve accomplished anything.
-They have been one of God’s sweetest expressions of His love in my life; they’re personal vessels of His grace to me.
+They have been one of God’s sweetest expressions of His love in my life; they’re the vessels of His grace to me.